 6. What place fills the number one spot on your bucket list?

 Safari in Africa, Machu Picchu, the Egyptian pyramids, Petra in Jordan…hmm….can’t choose! 🙂

 7. How do you decide where to travel?

 Hmm, we always struggle with this!
 We want to see it all.
-Our advice is just go pretty much anywhere, just start a place that appeals to you.
+Our advice is to go pretty much anywhere, just start at a place that appeals to you.
 Don`t try to find the perfect destination.
-Sometimes one can become frustrated trying to plan the perfect trip to get the most out limited vacation time.
+Sometimes one can become frustrated trying to plan the perfect trip to get the most out of limited vacation time.
 So JUST GO!

 8. How and when did you catch the travel bug?

-When I went on inter rail (a one month train trip) through Europe with my best friend Kristin when we were 18 years old.
+When I went on interrail (a one-month train trip) through Europe with my best friend Kristin when we were 18 years old.
 Ah, happy memories!
-It was the most amazing feeling, standing there on the train station in Oslo with the ticket in our hands, knowing that we had the whole Europe in front of us!
+It was the most amazing feeling, standing there on the train station in Oslo with the ticket in our hands, knowing that we had the whole of Europe in front of us!
 From then on I was bitten by the travel bug and have been traveling ever since.

 9. What’s your travel style (off the beaten path, popular sites, sand and sun, adventure, nature-lover, etc.)?